liferay/liferay-docs/en/developer/frameworks/articles/cache-configuration/01-cache-configuration-intro.markdown

 manages two pools:

 **Multi-VM:** Cache is replicated among cluster nodes.
-EntityCache and FinderCache (described later) belong in this pool because they must synchronize with data on all nodes.
+EntityCache and FinderCache (described next) belong in this pool because they must synchronize with data on all nodes.

 **Single-VM:** Cache is managed uniquely per VM and isn't replicated among